 I then divided the 2,000 affirmations/ quotes/ statements by 365 days, ending up with five to six quotes per day.
 These were published as one of my first books: “2,000 Quotes To The Wise: A Day By Day Guide To Inspirational Living” – the idea being that regardless of when you purchased the book, you could turn to that particular date and begin using the positive affirmations from that day onwards.

 I wanted to take it a step further by tracking my own levels of positivity throughout the day to try and assess the impact these positive affirmations were having on my life.
 I created what I called a “Day By Day Cycle Forecasting Form” – a mechanism whereby I could check in on all seven areas of my life (spiritual, mental, vocational, financial, familial, social and physical) at four-hourly various intervals on a daily basis.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on Positive Thinking, click below. ↓

 Each day, I would wake up, take out the book, memorize the relevant 5 or 6 affirmations or quotations, and recite them a minimum of 108 times throughout the day (540-648-1000x).
 I also set a timer for four-hourly intervals so I could track my level of positivity on a scale of -3 to +3 in all seven areas of my life throughout the day (-3, -2, -1, 0, +1, +2, +3).
 I repeated this process over and over again, day by day, for two years (24 monthly forms) and made a few interesting observations.
 The first was that there were many fluctuations in certain areas of my life – areas that were low on my list of values – where I was seldom stable and definitely not “up” all the time.
 In fact, I was all over the place.
 The second interesting observation was that when I ran the numbers – four per day, each day for two years – they averaged out between 0.1 and 0.3.
 So everything I had done for two solid years and all the effort I had put in to be a positive thinker, resulted in the realization that my positivity levels averaged out at nearly zero!